Blake-K-Yeboah/devrocket/posts/new-post.md

 ---
 title: Getting Started With HTML
-description: "Get started with html and learn all fundamentals to start building your own websites."
+description: "Get started with html and learn the fundamentals to start building your own websites."
 image: new-post.jpg
 ---